mdn/content/files/en-us/mdn/writing_guidelines/page_structures/technology_status/index.md

 ---
-title: Standardization status
+title: Technology status
-slug: MDN/Writing_guidelines/Page_structures/Standardization_status
+slug: MDN/Writing_guidelines/Page_structures/Technology_status
 page-type: mdn-writing-guide
 ---

 {{MDNSidebar}}

-Standardization status of a feature tells developers implementation stage of the feature among browsers.
+Technology status of a feature tells developers implementation stage of the feature among browsers.
 Using it, developers can decide if a feature is stable enough to use in production code.
 Each feature has one of the following statuses:

 - [`experimental`](https://github.com/mdn/browser-compat-data/blob/main/docs/data-guidelines/index.md#setting-experimental)
   - : A feature is considered experimental if it is supported by one and only one browser engine.
 Some exceptions apply, however, for long-standing features and features behind flags and prefixes.